 Finally, if you already have tile flooring, then you might be wondering what the best way to clean tile floors with pets is.

-Well, the good news is, thanks to the sealed nature of tile flooring, you can clean up pet mess as you would with any other tile dirt, though we would recommend using a pet-friendly cleaning product to protect your pets and ensure that all bacteria are removed.
+Well, the good news is, if you keep on top of any necessary tile sealing, you can clean up pet mess as you would with any other tile dirt, though we would recommend using a pet-friendly cleaning product to protect your pets and ensure that all bacteria are removed.

 Doing this also means you can target the dirty spot specifically, saving you from doing a full floor clean every time your dog or cat leaves muck behind.
 Just be sure the cleaner you choose is also a tile-friendly one, so you don’t damage your floors when scrubbing.